cairoshell/ManagedShell/README.md

 # ManagedShell
-A common library for creating Windows shell replacements using .NET, written in C#.
+A library for creating Windows shell replacements using .NET, written in C#.

 ## Features
 - Tasks service that provides taskbar functionality